codex-academy/SortAndSearch/pages/nodes_and_pointers.md

 ## Linked Lists

-As you can see without using Javascript's list object it is possible to create a list of fruits.
+As you can see without using JavaScript's list object it is possible to create a list of fruits.

 The list of `Nodes` are very basic and cumbersome to work with, but using a `Node` object we can create a chain of nodes that reference each other.